 People often wonder why a person can’t summon the willpower to get sober on his or her own.
 Typically, a person will relapse within the first week or two of trying to get clean because the symptoms of drug withdrawal are so uncomfortable.
 Different drugs have different withdrawal symptoms, both mental and physical.
 In some cases, the symptoms are so harsh that individuals turn back to drugs in order to feel better.
 When people become physically dependent on a dangerous drug to feel normal, the dependency changes the brain’s survival-centered regions, causing people to believe they will die without drugs.

-One of the best ways to ensure that you make it through withdrawal is by going to a detox clinic first.
-Relapse prevention starts early on, from properly dealing with the withdrawal symptoms.
+One of the best ways to ensure that you make it through withdrawal is by going to a residential detox clinic or a residential addiction treatment center like Crestview Recovery first.
+Relapse prevention starts early on, from adequately dealing with the withdrawal symptoms.
 Not only will you get through this difficult stage of the recovery process in detox, but you’ll learn some very beneficial tools.
-First, you should understand why your body experiences the different symptoms of withdrawal.
+First, you should understand why your body experiences different symptoms of withdrawal.

 Why Drug Withdrawal Happens

 Any time you begin putting anything in your body regularly, your body changes and begins to adapt.
 To maintain balance, your internal body chemistry changes to compensate for the new substance.
 Even people who drink caffeine regularly or eat fast food may experience minor symptoms of withdrawal.
 This happens when they stop using the substance, and the body begins trying to regain equilibrium.

 When it comes to drugs, withdrawal symptoms are much worse than what you’d experience from quitting caffeine.
 Drugs change the way your brain functions as a result of an excess of dopamine.
 The receptors in your brain no longer get the flood of dopamine that they’re used to, which can cause a wide range of symptoms.
 Depending on your drug of choice, the symptoms can be very different.